Architecture and design histories in museum exhibitions

 These readings were consulted for my master’s thesis, “Engaging Displays of Architecture and Design History: Approaches to Museum Exhibition Practice.”

 Zürich: Lars Müller Publishers, 2014.

-This collection of essays is based on a 2013 symposium of the same name and provides a theoretical framework for considering the role of the exhibition in the field of architecture.
-It is organized by three themes: the exhibition as site for discourse; the role of institutions in developing exhibitions and the influence of their disciplinary practices; and the role of representation in the circulation of architectural information.
+This collection of essays-- based on a 2013 symposium of the same name-- is organized by three themes that provide a framework for considering how exhibitions shape architectural thought: the exhibition as site for discourse; the role of institutions in developing exhibitions and the influence of their (the institutions') disciplinary practices; and the concept and role of representation in the circulation of architectural information.

 “Exhibiting Intention: Some Preconditions of the Visual Display of Culturally Purposeful Objects.”